s-suby/s-suby/README.md

 ## ⚙️ Microsoft Fabric — End-to-End Data Engineering

-Production-style data engineering solution demonstrating a **reusable metadata-driven ingestion framework** for scalable data processing.
+A production-style data engineering solution demonstrating how a **metadata-driven ingestion framework** can be used to build reusable and scalable data pipelines.

 ### Main Components